Disney has to clear 3 hurdles to become "a global player in streaming" (DIS)

-Disney has some short-term challenges ahead, warns and RBC Capital Markets analyst.
+Disney has some short-term challenges ahead, an RBC Capital Markets analyst warns.

-Disney's path to becoming 'a global player in streaming' is in sight, but the media and entertainment giant will need to surpass some significant hurdles to get there.
+Disney's path to becoming "a global player in streaming" is in sight, but the media and entertainment giant will need to surpass some significant hurdles to get there, according to a note from RBC Capital Markets.

-The company has taken an enormous leap into the video-streaming world by striking a $52.4 billion deal to acquire 21st Century Fox's film and TV assets, which includes pay-TV channels like National Geographic, FX, and Hulu.
-That deal followed the acquisition of BAMTech, a direct-to-consumer streaming service meant to support Disney's ESPN ambitions.
+The company has taken an enormous leap into the video-streaming world by striking a $52.4 billion deal to acquire 21st Century Fox's film and TV assets, which include pay-TV channels such as National Geographic and FX.
+That deal followed the acquisition of BAMTech, a direct-to-consumer streaming service meant to support Disney's ambitions for ESPN.

-However, Disney's streaming efforts have slowed down, according to RBC analyst Steven Cahall.
-He says "DIS has been tethered to ~$100/sh as a few key issues slowly work their way towards resolution."
+Disney's streaming efforts have slowed down, however, according to the RBC analyst Steven Cahall.
+In the note, he says Disney stock "has been tethered to ~$100/sh as a few key issues slowly work their way towards resolution."

 Moreover, Disney recently announced a reorganization and the creation of a direct-to-consumer and international unit.
 Cahall says this move "leaves questions about the model for FY19+," particularly as the company shifts focus to online and mobile viewing.
-This signals Disney will likely invest more in new content, and there will need to be a rerating of the company as it grows larger and is made up of media and non-media assets.
+This signals that Disney is likely to invest more in new content and that there will need to be a rerating of the company as it grows larger and is made up of media and nonmedia assets.

 "DIS remains our favorite longterm idea but we acknowledge that the complexity of the story and aforementioned overhangs make it less likely to be a top 2018 Media stock," Cahall said.